 Numerous parking spaces can be found near the new service centre and health centre.
 In addition, a parking lot with several dozen parking spaces is built under the service centre for park and ride purposes.

 A new light rail service is planned from Itäkeskus in Helsinki to Keilaniemi in Espoo.
-According to the plan, the new tram track will be ready in 2021.
+According to the plan, the new tram track will be ready in early 2020s.

 Construction of the service and business centre began.